 The Grinning Man was first brought to life by Kneehigh writer Carl Grose, with a beautiful score by Tim Phillips and Marc Teitler.
 The show reunited director Tom Morris with two puppeteers who began their careers inside Joe and Topthorn in the original production of War Horse – Finn Caldwell and Toby Olié – and first opened as the climax of Bristol Old Vic’s 250th anniversary programme, receiving critical acclaim.

-The show is macabre, magical and visually astonishing; Jon Bausor won the UK Theatre Award for Best Design for his work on The Grinning Man, which will play in a specially configured space in Trafalgar Studios.
+The show is macabre, magical and visually astonishing; Jon Bausor won the UK Theatre Award for Best Design for his work on The Grinning Man.
+The show plays in a specially configured space in Trafalgar Studios.

-This ultimately elating love story is a distinctive delight that barges through the gateway carved by the Nineties cult hit Shockheaded Peter with the full-blooded emotion of Les Misérables.
+This ultimately elating love story is a distinctive delight, barging through the gateway carved by the Nineties cult hit Shockheaded Peter with the full-blooded emotion of Les Misérables.
+Go and be seduced by the darkness.